 How do I select my modules?

 - If you are a full-time Undergraduate student or a full-time or part-time Postgraduate Taught student you should use the RISIS Portal.

-- If you are a part-time undergraduate student, you should attend the Module Surgery and then email email@example.com your compulsory and optional module choices, by the Friday of Week 3 in the Autumn Term, at 12.30pm.
+- If you are a part-time undergraduate student, you should attend the Module Surgery and then email firstname.lastname@example.org your compulsory and optional module choices, by the Friday of Week 3 in the Autumn Term, at 12.30pm.

 Can I change my modules after I have selected them?

 You will be able to make requests to change your optional module(s) up until midday on the Friday of the third week of teaching in the Autumn term or at 12.30pm on the Friday of the second week of teaching in the Spring term.
-Any changes, however, are subject to approval; before we will give you permission to join a different optional module we will need to be sure that it does not create a clash in your timetable, that there are places on the module and that you have met any pre-requisite or co-requisite rules for the module.
+For more information on this, please see our FAQs page.

-Can I get help with changing my modules?
+Can I get help with choosing my modules?

-The University runs a Module Fair on Tuesday of Welcome Week where academic staff are on hand to provide information about the modules that they teach.
+The University runs an Academic Success Fair on Tuesday of Welcome Week where academic staff are on hand to provide information about the modules that they teach.